-ALSO URGED FOR THOSE WITH LIMITED COMPUTER ABILITY/ACCESS:

-a) Mounce, William D. Interlinear for the Rest of Us: The Reverse Interlinear for New Testament Word Studies.
+ALSO URGED FOR THOSE WITH NO OR LIMITED COMPUTER ABILITY/ACCESS: The Greek New Testament with Words Parsed and Defined a) Mounce, William D. Interlinear for the Rest of Us: The Reverse Interlinear for New Testament Word Studies.
 Grand Rapids: Zondervan, 2006.
-Not just an interlinear, but also parses every Greek word.
+Not just an interlinear, but also fully parses every Greek word.
 It also contains a short dictionary of biblical Greek, Hebrew and Aramaic words.